 Do-it-yourself projects can be fun, adventurous, and gratifying…if you’re making a bird feeder or a bike rack.
 But dandruff treatment?
 That’s another matter entirely.

 Sure, there are plenty of reasons to avoid drugstore dandruff shampoo.
-Maybe you can’t stand the medicated smell.
+Maybe you can’t stand the medicated smell of the big brands on your head & shoulders (you know, the ones in the old blue bottles).
 Or perhaps you want to dodge the harmful ingredients used in most mainstream hair care products - things like sulfates and parabens.
-Both of these concerns are perfectly reasonable.
+Both of these concerns are perfectly reasonable and it is usually best to look for a sulfate-free, paraben-free, and phthalate-free product when looking for the best dandruff shampoo.

 But DIY treatments come with all their own problems - first and foremost that they just don’t work.
-Today, we’ll explore some common DIY dandruff remedies, learn where they go wrong, and see what science says about the best way to eliminate dandruff flakes and itching.
+Today, we’ll explore some common DIY dandruff remedies, learn where they go wrong, and see what science and dermatologists say about the best way to eliminate dandruff symptoms from flaky scalp to itchiness.

-It’s easy to find recipes for homemade dandruff shampoos and other treatments online.
+It’s easy to find recipes for homemade anti-dandruff shampoos and other treatments online to lather on your flaky, dry, or itchy scalp.
 A big part of their appeal is the simplicity of the ingredients - usually recognizable items you might already have in your pantry, combined with natural essential oils.

-But just because an ingredient is natural or familiar doesn’t mean it’s gentle or harmless - or effective in treating dandruff.
+But just because an ingredient is natural or familiar doesn’t mean it’s gentle or harmless - or effective in treating dandruff for your hair type, whether you have straight, textured, or curly hair.
 Here’s a rundown of some of the most common ingredients you’ll see promoted as part of home brew treatments - and the truth about their potential benefits and risks.

 Castile soap is made from olive oil, water, and lye.
 It can clean your skin and hair effectively but comes with some definite downsides when used as shampoo.
 If your home’s water has high mineral content (hard water), castile soap can react with it to leave a waxy residue in your hair.
 And regardless of water conditions, castile soap is significantly more alkaline than your hair and skin.
 This causes it to open the cuticles in your hair shaft, which can leave your hair feeling rough and tangled, or even matted, and lead to permanent damage (breakage, split ends, etc.).